YottaDB/YDBOctoVistA/README.md

 ### `PATINDEX(value, searchstring)`
 Function returns the position of the first occruence of search string in value

-### `REPLACE(value, finder, replacement)`
-Takes any string and searches for the finder string to replace it with the replacement string, modified string is returned

 ### `RIGHTY(value, characters)`
 Function returns right x characters from value